 View a List of Episodes

-What They’re Saying about The Humble Skeptic podcast!
+What They’re Saying About The Humble Skeptic Podcast…

 Don’t forget to subscribe to The Humble Skeptic podcast, hosted by Shane Rosenthal.
 Shane is so wise and knowledgeable about so many things!